 Under the new tax law, the opposite will occur with regard to spousal maintenance and taxable income.
 Now, the spouse making the payments (Spouse #1 in the scenario above) will not be able to deduct maintenance payments from his or her taxable income.
 Then, the spouse receiving the payments (Spouse #2 in the scenario above) will not have to count maintenance payments received as taxable income.
 Why was this change made?
 Since higher earners—those making maintenance payments—typically are in higher income tax brackets, the IRS will receive more money in taxes.

 Do you have questions or concerns about the tax implications of divorce?
-A Chicago divorce attorney can discuss your situation with you.
-Contact Arami Law Office today to speak with an experienced advocate.
+A Chicago divorce attorneys can discuss your situation with you.
+Contact Arami Law today to speak with an experienced advocate.